Thalmann/BrowserSecurityLigthningTalk/README.md

-# If you want to see the talk:
+# If you want to see the presentation:
 1. Download zip
 2. Open index.html